Erasmus Mundus Joint Master Degree EUROPHOTONICS

 Depending on their diploma level, students can join the Master in the first year (M1) or in the second year (local Masters at M2 level).

-The Europhotonics master has been selected by the European Agency in the framework of the Erasmus Mundus Joint Master Degree (EMJMD) 2018 call (see the catalogue of EMJMD programs funded by the European Commission).
-The partners of the new program are the former ones (AMU Marseille, KIT Karlsruhe, the Universities of Barcelona) plus two additional European Universities (TAU Tampere-Finland, Vilnius University-Lithuania).
+The Europhotonics master has been selected several times by the European Agency in the framework of the Erasmus Mundus Joint Master Degree (EMJMD).
+The partners of the current program are: AMU Marseille, KIT Karlsruhe, the Universities of Barcelona, TAU Tampere-Finland, Vilnius University-Lithuania.
 Five non European Universities are also partners of the program (Shanghai Jiao Tong-China, Rochester-USA, Gondar-Ethiopia, Syndney-Australia, UNAM-Mexico).
-Four editions will be funded by the European Commission until 2024.
-The first edition of the new program started in September 2019.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.